Mega Millions has $1,500 winner in Arkansas

 According to the Multi-State Lottery Association, the six Mega Millions lottery numbers were:

-Tuesday’s Mega Millions jackpot will be an estimated $143 million ($83.6 million cash value).
+Friday’s Mega Millions jackpot will be an estimated $157 million ($92.5 million cash value).

-Saturday’s Powerball jackpot will be an estimated $117 million ($68.4 million cash value).
+Wednesday’s Powerball jackpot will be an estimated $135 million ($79.2 million cash value).

 Although the lotteries post different figures, actual winnings after taxes are slightly more than half of the total jackpot.